-Analysis | 4 takeaways from the final 2020 presidential debate
+Analysis | 5 takeaways from the final 2020 presidential debate

 3. Trump tries to make an issue of Hunter Biden, in fits and starts

 If there was one thing Trump wanted to talk about at the start of the night, it was Hunter Biden.
-Non-conservative media have trodden uneasily around the story, given concerns about its veracity and the possibility that the information might have been filtered through foreign sources, which Trump lawyer Rudolph W. Giuliani and Trump have repeatedly engaged in their quest for some kind of dirt on the Bidens (Trump was impeached over precisely this).
+Non-conservative media have trodden uneasily around the allegations about the younger Biden’s business dealings, given concerns about its veracity and the possibility that the information might have been filtered through foreign sources, which Trump lawyer Rudolph W. Giuliani and Trump have repeatedly engaged in their quest for some kind of dirt on the Bidens.
+(Trump was impeached over precisely this.)

-Trump even began the night with a bit of stagecraft that made his aim clear: He invited Hunter Biden’s business colleague, Tony Bobulinski, who recently confirmed the veracity of some of the communications (similar to Trump inviting Bill Clinton’s accusers to a 2016 debate).
+Trump even began the night with a bit of stagecraft that made his aim clear: He invited Hunter Biden’s former business colleague, Tony Bobulinski, who recently confirmed the veracity of some of the communications, to the debate (similar to Trump inviting Bill Clinton’s accusers to a 2016 debate).
 Trump was trying to make the story, which has been largely avoided, unavoidable.

 And he was able to insert the topic to some extent.

-“But now what came out today is worse — all of the emails, the horrible emails of the money you were raking in, you and your family,” Trump said.
+“But now with what came out today, it’s even worse — all of the emails, the horrible emails of the kind of money you were raking in, you and your family,” Trump said.
 “I think you owe an explanation to the American people.
-Why is it somebody just had a news conference a little while ago who was essentially supposed to work with you?
-And your family?
-But what he said was damning.”
+Why is it — somebody just had a news conference a little while ago who was essentially supposed to work with you and your family — but what he said was damning.”

 Precisely what was so “damning,” though, wasn’t clear.
 Trump repeatedly alluded to the idea that Biden was getting money from foreign sources, without really connecting the dots on it.
-There was no dwelling upon what the emails even showed.
+There was no dwelling on what the emails even showed.

 Biden did respond in some substance, saying, “I have not taken a penny from any foreign source ever in my life.”
-But then he pivoted to making Trump the issue, noting we just found out about a previously undisclosed bank account that Trump has in China and that Trump has paid more in taxes there than in the United States.
+But then he pivoted to making Trump the issue, noting that we just found out about a previously undisclosed bank account that Trump has in China and that Trump has paid more in taxes there than in the United States.

 Trump let himself be lured into accounting for Biden’s attack, and the attack on Hunter Biden largely fell by the wayside.
-Trump tried to inject it again by raising Hunter Biden’s discharge from the military and his work for the Ukrainian energy firm Burisma, and he later tried to bring up the “laptop from hell,” which Biden responded to by suggesting the whole thing was related to Russian disinformation.
+Trump tried to interject it again by raising Hunter Biden’s discharge from the military and his work for the Ukrainian energy firm Burisma, and he later tried to bring up the “laptop from hell,” which Biden responded to by suggesting the whole thing was related to Russian disinformation.
 But in each case, the debate quickly moved on, and virtually anyone watching who wasn’t already familiar with the story probably wouldn’t know what to make of it all.

-The format changes, which included muting one candidate as the other was spent two minutes initially responding to a question, were contentious.
-Trump and his allies also built up the debate by repeatedly attacking moderator Kristen Welker for allegedly be being biased against him.
+The format changes, which included muting one candidate as the other spent two minutes initially responding to a question, were contentious.
+Trump and his allies also built up the debate by repeatedly attacking moderator Kristen Welker for allegedly being biased against him.

 But it all worked.
-There were many fewer interruptions — perhaps because Trump recognized it didn’t really work for him last time, but also because of the changes — and there was far more substantive exchange on the issues.
+There were far fewer interruptions — perhaps because Trump recognized it didn’t really work for him last time, but also because of the changes — and there was a far more substantive exchange on the issues.
 Welker moved things along frequently, allowing many different topics to get discussed.

 It was far from the dumpster fire that the last debate was.
 Even Trump seemed to appreciate it.